ambianic/ambianic-ui/README.md

 # Project Status

-A Beta version of the app is available to install here: [https://ui.ambianic.ai/](https://ui.ambianic.ai/)
+A hosted version of the app is now available to install here: [https://ui.ambianic.ai/](https://ui.ambianic.ai/)

-See the [5 Minute Quick Start](https://docs.ambianic.ai/users/quickstart/) guide for instructions how to connect Ambianic UI to Ambianic Edge for secure and private data access.
+See the [Quick Start](https://docs.ambianic.ai/users/quickstart/) guide for instructions how to connect Ambianic UI to Ambianic Edge for secure and private data access.

 Example screenshots on mobile and desktop: